aws/sagemaker-python-sdk/CONTRIBUTING.md

       1. Prove that your code works correctly.
       1. Guard against future breaking changes to lower the maintenance cost.
    1. Please focus on the specific change you are contributing.
 If you also reformat all the code, it will be hard for us to focus on your change.
-1. Run all the unit tests as per [Running the Unit Tests](#running-the-unit-tests), and verify that all checks and tests pass.
+1. Run all the unit tests as per [Run the Unit Tests](#run-the-unit-tests), and verify that all checks and tests pass.
    1. Note that this also runs tools that may be necessary for the automated build to pass (ex: code reformatting by 'black').
 1. If your changes include documentation changes, please see the [Documentation Guidelines](#documentation-guidelines).

-### Committing Your Change
+### Commit Your Change

 We use commit messages to update the project version number and generate changelog entries, so it's important for them to follow the right format.
 Valid commit messages include a prefix, separated from the rest of the message by a colon and a space.
 Here are a few examples: